seL4/l4v/proof/crefine/README.md

 The approach used for the proof is described in the TPHOLS '09 [paper][5].

-  [paper]: http://www.nicta.com.au/pub?id=1842  " Mind the gap: A verification framework for low-level C"
+  [paper]: https://ts.data61.csiro.au/publications/nictaabstracts/Winwood_KSACN_09.abstract.pml  "Mind the gap: A verification framework for low-level C"

 Building
 --------